-Defra Genetic Improvement Networks
+Crop Genetic Improvement Networks

-The aims of these projects are to support sustainable development of the arable sector, by investing in public sector research and enabling better collaboration between the strong UK research base and the plant breeding industry.
+The aims of these GINs are to support sustainable development of the arable sector, by investing in public sector research and enabling better collaboration between the strong UK research base and the plant breeding industry.

 This is achieved by: